Gypsy - Whole Gip - Walk Around: The Move & The Name

 We will never know where Gip came from, and whether it had any relationship to gypsies.

-Given that many Gips involve turning your back on your partner, that the first mention of eyes being involved is 1983 in America, that the term came from Morris Dancing, and that Morris Dancers do not "gaze" at each other, then we can safely assume that it is not related to the Welsh word "gyp" meaning "gaze"!
+Given that many Gips involve turning your back on your partner, that the first mention of eyes being involved is 1983 in America, that the term came from Morris Dancing, and that Morris Dancers do not "gaze" at each other, then one might assume that it is not related to the Welsh word "gip/cip" meaning "glimpse" or "peek".
+However Mary-Jo Searle makes some interesting points about this.
+See Appendix 3: The Welsh Origin of the Word Gip below.

 Note: in some areas, this used to be a Back to Back: